GAFAIG PUBLIC KEY

 TRUST CLAIM RULE

-When a GAFAIG record may be trusted
+When a GAFAIG certification surface may be cryptographically trusted

 Signature validates successfully against proof.messageString.